The Harmonica Path

 - Music is very much like a language.
-Learning to read it deepens your understanding of the art and opens up possibilities to play in many different genres.
+Learning to read deepens your understanding of the art and opens up possibilities to play in many different genres.
 It also makes learning new songs much easier and faster since you no longer have to rely solely on tablature or playing by ear.

 Which harmonicas do you recommend?

 - For beginners on diatonic I recommend the Suzuki Bluesmaster in the key of C, and for chromatic I recommended the Suzuki Chromatix SCX-64.